A simple and hearty bowl of one-pot vegan red lentil chili that's oil-free. It comes together in about an hour on the stovetop or in the instant pot.

 - Rinse the red lentils in a strainer and set them aside.
 Prep the rest of the ingredients (chopping vegetables, measuring out spices, and opening cans) to have them ready before starting the cooking process.
 The beginning of the recipe can go quickly.

 - For oil-free, set your instant pot on saute function for about 6-7 minutes, once hot add the red onion, red bell pepper, and jalapeño, stirring frequently.
 Add a tablespoon of water at a time if the ingredients start to stick.
 (Or use a neutral-tasting oil).

 - Add the garlic at the end of sautéing (about 1 minute-30 second left) or just add it with the rest of the ingredients.
 Add water as needed if it starts to stick.
 If your instant pot is losing some of its nonstick, then sauté in 1/4 cup of water.

 - Once the sauté function is done, I like to add 1-2 tablespoons of water to deglaze the pot (if you haven’t done so already).

-- Then add the rest of the ingredients and 2 1/4 cups of vegetable broth reserving the extra 1/4 cup if the chili is too thick at the end of cooking.
-Thoroughly mix all of the ingredients and to prevent the lentils from clumping.
+- Then add the rest of the ingredients (except for the apple cider vinegar) and 2 1/4 cups of vegetable broth reserving the extra 1/4 cup if the chili is too thick at the end of cooking.
+Thoroughly mix all of the ingredients to prevent the lentils from clumping.

 - Once the timer has gone off naturally release for 20 minutes, then manually release the rest.
 You can also naturally release all of the pressure, which can take more than 30 minutes.